JacoboMil/bank/README.md

 #### Users

-In order to register an User:
+In order to register a new user:
 ![Users](doc-images/usersAPI.png)

 > POST /v1/users